-- Respiratory distress or failure, due to cardiogenic pulmonary edema or COPD/Asthma in which the patient demonstrates spontaneous respirations and a patent, self-maintained airway. - b) Patients 15 years of age or greater.
+- Respiratory distress or failure, due to cardiogenic pulmonary edema or COPD/Asthma in which the patient demonstrates spontaneous respirations and a patent, self-maintained airway. - b) Patients who are 15 years of age or older.
+(NEW '08)

 - a) Circumstances in which endotracheal intubation or a surgical airway is preferred or necessary to secure a patent airway - b) Circumstances in which the patient does not improve or continues to deteriorate despite CPAP administration